makrai/notes/boyd-20-nlu-psycho-schwartz-verbal-behav.md

   * Attentional patterns are necessary, but not sufficient, to explain the
   * motivations and goals during social interact (Berger, 2014; Horowitz+ 2006)
-* social cognitive domains, such as the “why’s” and “how’s” of deception, persuasion, and person perception as they occur through verbal behavior.
-In
+* social cognitive domains, such as the “why’s” and “how’s” of deception, persuasion, and person perception as they occur through verbal behavior
   * persuasion has begun to thrive, with scholars starting to leverage language
     * how social appraisals are shaped by subtle linguistic cues (Althoff+ 2014; Markowitz, 2019)